Climate Change Colloquy Series

 Fall, Winter 2020 / 21 The Unraveling and Reweaving

-This phase will start with Princeton- and Harvard-educated climate scientist Prof. Richard Gammom, who helped author the first IPCC (*) report in 1990.
+This phase started with Princeton- and Harvard-educated climate scientist Prof. Richard Gammom, who helped author the first IPCC (*) report in 1990.
 After 30 years of watching events unfold, you won't want to miss his views today!
 For details, download the Nov.
-15 Flyer .
+15 Flyer ; the video of his session can be found in our Archive section.

 (*) IPCC: is the UN's Intergovernmental Panel on Climate Change.
 It is the umbrella body which collects and diseminates the research of 1000's of scientists.
 Every five years it puts out a report, and a select group is chosen to write it, such as Dr. Gammon.

-The series recommences on January 10, 2021 (see Draft Series Flyer ), with a monthly address followed a week or so later with a deeper discussion, going through to the end of the summer 2021.
-Details for it and the remaining sessions will be posted shortly.
+The series recommences on January 10, 2021 (see Jan.
+10 Flyer as well as Entire Series Flyer), with a monthly address followed a week or so later with a deeper discussion, going through to the end of the summer 2021.
+Details for the remaining sessions will be posted as they become confirmed.

 "Know, O my people, the time for hesitation is past.
 The earth, my creation, groans for the liberating truths of my gospel which have been given for the salvation of the world."
 Doctrine and Covenants 155:7